peteretep/peteretep.github.io/_posts/2016-05-01-wind-turbine-blades.md

 Building with composites is an additive process - rather than cutting the required shape from a block of material, the material is added in layers to form the required shape.
 This makes composites suitable for the complex curved shapes needed in wind turbine blades.

 Composite materials can be engineered to have superior strength and stiffness to other materials.
 Parts can be manufactured to have different properties in different locations by ``strategically placing material and orienting fiber direction'' \citeperformance_composites_fiberglass.
-% With composite construction, the blades can be hollow structures with some internal support.

 Composite materials have been used in the marine industry for years.
 Unlike metals, they do not oxidise.
 Composite materials do degrade after prolonged exposure to UV in sunlight.
 Protective gel coats and other treatments have been developed to reduce UV degradation.